(127) Questioning neo-Darwinism: our identity crisis

 Books on natural history have innumerable examples of such far-fetched ways of making a living as a species, but they are rarely mentioned in works on neo-Darwinism because they reveal too glaringly that the theory begs the vital questions.

 Richard Dawkins says that people who cannot envisage a long, slow series of small alterations leading to a complex biological structure are conning themselves away from the manifest truth of neo-Darwinism and are falling into the fallacy of "personal incredulity".
+But the specific doubt invoked by these creatures is not how but why natural selection would have bothered to devise such unlikely modes of getting by.

 (d) And yet one does wonder precisely how some adaptations came about.

 My eyelids perfectly match the width of my eyes.
 It cannot seriously be argued that it would be maladaptive for them to protrude a little further, but they do not.
+This is true for all creatures with eyelids.

 Whatever process started the eyelid growing also stopped that growth when it was just the right length.